mdmfernandes/project-site-template/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A site template for projects that uses Jekyll and Bootstrap, and can be hosted on GitHub pages.
 This template is mobile friendly.
+You can try the website [here](https://mdmfernandes.github.io/project-site-template/).

 ![Site preview](assets/img/screenshot.png)

 ## Setup